Bud Grant, stoic coach of powerful Vikings teams, dies at 95

 The Vikings announced Grant’s death on social media.

-“We are absolutely devastated to announce legendary Minnesota Vikings head coach and Hall of Famer Bud Grant has passed away this morning at age 95,” the post said.
-“We, like all Vikings and NFL fans, are shocked and saddened by this terrible news.”
+“No single individual more defined the Minnesota Vikings than Bud Grant.
+A once-in-a-lifetime man, Bud will forever be synonymous with success, toughness, the North and the Vikings,” owners Zygi Wilf and Mark Wilf said in a joint statement distributed by the team.
+“In short, he was the Vikings.”

-Wearing his trademark purple Vikings cap and a stone-faced demeanor, Grant’s steely sideline gaze became synonymous with his teams.
+Wearing his trademark purple Vikings cap and a stone-faced demeanor, Grant displayed a steely sideline gaze that became synonymous with his teams.
 He was a mainstay among coaches of his era, a decorated group that included Don Shula, Tom Landry, Chuck Noll, John Madden and Hank Stram.
 Grant, however, had little interest in accolades.

 “The only reason I can see for a head coach getting credit for something good is that he gets so much blame when something is bad,” Grant once said.
 “The whole secret, I think, is to not react to either the good or the bad.”